earthlab/earthlab.github.io/_posts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab02-create-fork.md

 A <a href="https://help.github.com/articles/fork-a-repo/" target="_blank">GitHub fork</a>
 is a copy of a repository (repo) that sits in your account rather than the account from which you forked the data from.
-Once you have forked a repo, you own it.
-This  means that you can edit the contents of it without impacting the repo from which is was copied or forked from.
+Once you have forked a repo, you own your forked copy.
+This  means that you can edit the contents of your forked repository without impacting the parent repo.

 <figure>
  <a href="{{ site.url }}/images/workshops/version-control/git-fork-emphasis.png">
  <img src="{{ site.url }}/images/workshops/version-control/git-fork-emphasis.png" width="70%"></a>
  <figcaption>When you fork a repo, you make an exact copy of the repo in your own account.
 Once you create a copy in your account you own it!
 Thus, you you can
- freely work on and modify it as you wish.
+ freely modify it as you wish.
 Image source: Colin Williams, NEON
  </figcaption>
 </figure>

-### Create A Working Copy of a Git Repo - Fork
+### An example forking workflow

 In this workshop you will work from a central repo owned by Earth Lab.
 You will: